-VIII.
-YEAR XX.
+year xx.
 A. C. 411.
-Or., 92, 1.
-Peloponnesians.
+Ol.
+92. 1. phernes and the Peloponnesians.

-- "That whatsoever country in Asia belongeth to the king, shall be the king's still2: and that concerning his own countries, it shall be lawful for the king to do whatsoever he shall think meet. - "That the Lacedæmonians and their confederates shall not invade any the territories of the king to harm them; nor the king, the territories of the Lacedæmonians or their confederates. - "If any of the Lacedæmonians or their confederates shall invade the king's country to do it hurt, the Lacedæmonians and their confederates shall oppose it: and if any of the king's country shall invade the Lacedæmonians or their confederates to do them hurt, the king shall oppose it. - "That Tissaphernes shall, according to the rates agreed on, maintain the present fleet till the king's fleet arrive.
+"That whatsoever country in Asia belongeth to the king, shall be the king's still2: and that concerning his own countries, it shall be lawful for the king to do whatsoever he shall think meet.

+"That the Lacedæmonians and their confederates shall not invade any the territories of the king to harm them; nor the king, the territories of the Lacedæmonians or their confederates.

+"If any of the Lacedæmonians or their confederates shall invade the king's country to do it hurt, the Lacedæmonians and their confederates shall oppose it: and if any of the king's country shall invade the Lacedæmonians or their confederates to do them hurt, the king shall oppose it.

+"That Tissaphernes shall, according to the rates agreed on 3, maintain the present fleet till the king's fleet arrive.